98sunny/docker/readme.md

-## Docker
+# Docker
-helps create an environement which is as close to a production environment.
+Helps create an environement which is as close to a production environment.

-## Why containers?
+# Why containers?
 Create dev environment is as easy as ---> "run docker compose up"

 ## What is a Container?